hajime-music/repository/README.md

 ### abstract

-This is one of solutions based on the composer's manuscript of bwv1001-1006.
+This is one of the solutions based on the composer's manuscript of bwv1001-1006.

 ### history